 In 2010, the Committee reviewed the Company's practices for equity incentive grants.
 Historically stock option grants were made at the December meeting of the Committee and restricted stock units ("RSUs") at the Committee's meeting the following February.
 In 2010, the Committee evaluated these historic grant practices and determined that it would be more appropriate and align with the stockholders' interest to make all regular equity grants at the same time after the Company's financial results are known for the prior year, rather than having options granted in December and RSUs granted in February.
 Consequently, as a result of this evaluation, the Committee decided that it would make all the regular equity grants in the February time frame, after the Company reports its financial results for the prior year.
 Accordingly, there were no grants of stock options in December 2010.
 In effect, the grants which historically would have been made in December 2010 were delayed until February 2011.
-As a result, the value of the equity grants shown in the Executive Compensation Tables for 2010 is significantly lower than in the prior years shown in the Compensation Tables.
+As a result, the value of the equity grants shown in the Executive Compensation Tables for 2010 is significantly lower than in the other years shown in the Compensation Tables.
 Thus, the compensation reflected in the Compensation Tables for 2010 cannot be compared to 2011 or prior years, as it excludes the stock option component of the long-term incentive program.

-The Committee also implemented a change in 2011 in the composition of the equity incentive grants.
-Based on an analysis of current trends in the market regarding equity incentives, an evaluation and comparison of equity incentives of Peer Group companies, the compensation objectives of the Committee, and input from Cook, the Committee decided to allocate a portion of the equity incentive compensation to Performance Restricted Stock Units ("PRSUs") in the equity incentive program.
-The effect of this change is discussed in more detail in the section of this CD&A below titled Determination of Equity Incentive Compensation.
+The Committee also implemented changes, in both 2011 and 2012, in the composition of the equity incentive grants.
+Based on an analysis of current trends in the market regarding equity incentives, a desire to increase the amount of executive compensation subject to performance restrictions, an evaluation and comparison of equity incentives of Peer Group companies, the compensation objectives of the Committee, and input from Cook, the Committee decided to change the respective allocations to each element by reducing the proportion of stock options and increasing the proportion of Performance Restricted Stock Units ("PRSUs") granted to the CEO and the proportion of RSUs granted to the other NEOs.
+The percentage allocations of stock options, RSUs, and PRSUs are discussed in more detail in the section of this CD&A below titled Determination of Equity Incentive Compensation.

-Beginning in 2011, the expected value of equity grants is determined by the Committee or Board, as applicable, at its first meeting of the year.
+The expected value of equity grants is determined by the Committee or Board, as applicable, at its first meeting of the year.
 When granted, stock options are granted with an exercise price equal to the closing price on the day of the grant, and with RSUs the recipient is granted a right to a specified number of shares.
-The grant date for equity grants is now the third trading day after the Company releases its earnings for the prior year and the number of shares subject to such grants will be determined at that time based on the previously established expected values, and the closing stock price on such grant date.
+The grant date in 2012 for equity grants was the third trading day after the Company releases its earnings for the prior year and the number of shares subject to such grants is determined at that time based on the previously established expected values, and the closing stock price on such grant date.